pimutils/vdirsyncer/docs/supported.rst

   similar to :doc:`vdir <vdir>`.
 There are some pitfalls though, `see the notes on the related issue <https://github.com/hnrysmth/ppl/issues/47>`_.

-- `The graphical calendar app Orage <http://www.kolumbus.fi/~w408237/orage/>`_ saves a calendar in a single ``.ics`` file.
-You can use :py:class:`vdirsyncer.storage.SingleFileStorage` with it.

 - `contactquery.c <https://github.com/t-8ch/snippets/blob/master/contactquery.c>`_,
-  a small program explicitly written for querying vdirs from mutt
+  a small program explicitly written for querying vdirs from mutt.

 Supported servers
 =================